Frankdiazw/Surfs_Up/README.md

   - Regarding the quartiles, the table shows three quartiles of 25%, 50% and 75% respectively.
 Taking a look at both tables, it can be seen the similarity in both quartiles, which is good since both temperature ranges do not vary much.
 That being said, customers are going to experience very similar climates year-round on Oahu.

 ## Summary
+- During the analysis of the Oahu weather during the months of June and December, the user was asked to perform a series of steps in the jupyter notebook so that it could perform the visualization in two dataframes of the temperature of Oahu for the investors.
+Taking into account what has been said in the Results section (see Results for more information about it), it is a very good option to make the investment for the surf shop "Surf n 'Shake" since as you can see, the temperatures are around in the same ranges every year.
+According to various sources consulted, it is considered a very cold temperature to surf and go to the beach when the temperature is registered below 50 degrees Fahrenheit.
+That said, during the analysis the lowest temperature recorded on Oahu was 56 degrees Fahrenheit, which is still above the minimum temperature for surfing.
+It was also calculated that the average temperature of Oahu in the months of June and December were 75 and 71 degrees Fahrenheit respectively.
+These are very good numbers as customers can expect very similar temperatures throughout the year and both meet the requirement of being above the minimum.
+That said, for the store it is very good data, since store sales are not going to decrease drastically in any season of the year.

+- If the information gathered wanted to be compared to another station, we can call the next code to se the most active stations to gather information for the analysis:
+  - session.query(Measurement.station, func.count(Measurement.station)).group_by(Measurement.station).order_by(func.count(Measurement.station).desc()).all()

+-